Mvalentino92/Julia_Modules/README.md

 **alphasort.jl:** Alphabetically sorts an array.
 Returns the original array alphabetized.

+**strcmp.jl:** Compares the value of two strings, character by character and returns a value specifying which is lower in alphabetical order.
+Does not differentiate between upper and lowercase.

+**Alpha.jl:** Alphabetically sorts an array by calling strcmp.
+Far more efficient than alphasort, use this instead.

 ## jlphy.jl
 *This module contains functions to be used for physics and chemistry related work.*